sourcecrypto/sourcecrypto.github.io/_pages/index.md

   * [Application](https://infominer.id/SourceCrypto/discolog/application/)
   * [Web Work](https://infominer.id/SourceCrypto/discolog/web-work/)

 For now you can browse the entire index of channels at once, or one category at a time.
-On the website the entire directory nav is available in the sidebar.

 For those who would like to browse from GitHub, all the pages are in `_pages`, all the files that become (via jekyll collections) the pages of the discolog are in `discolog`, all the data is in `_data`.